 Enhancing the Flavors

 By decanting these wines, you allow them to breathe.
 They get in touch with oxygen, and this oxygen starts chemical reactions.
-As a result, the flavors open up so you can enjoy them to the fullest.
+As a result, the flavors open up, so you can enjoy them to the fullest.

-Wines that are high in tannins can also benefit from the exposure to oxygen.
+Wines that are high in tannins can also benefit from exposure to oxygen.
 Tannins produce the mouth-drying sensation that many wine enthusiasts love.
 But in some cases, they are so strong that they overpower the wine’s flavors.
-By decanting these wines, you give the tannins the chance to soften slightly, so the overall balance is more pleasant.
+By decanting these wines, you give the tannins a chance to soften slightly, so the overall balance is more pleasant.

 Filtering Cork Particles Out

-It can happen to even the most experienced wine drinkers: While opening the wine, the cork breaks and pieces of it fall into the wine.
+It can happen to even the most experienced wine drinkers: While opening the wine, the cork breaks, and pieces of it fall into the wine.
 These pieces can do serious harm to your wine.
-A wine that is “corked”, because the cork imposed unpleasant aromas on it, is ruined.
+A wine that is “corked” because the cork imposed unpleasant aromas on it is ruined.
 There is no way to repair this fault.